timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Value proposition.md

 Competitor bad reviews:
 - Outdated promotions listed
 - Laggy and unintuitive
-- Lack of products listed in promotions
+- Products listed in promotions are out of stock

 ### Also check out / References